 Securing Your Norg MCP API + OpenClaw Deployment: Authentication, RBAC, and Governance Best Practices product guide

 The trust and safety layer sits between the agent runtime and the tools it can call.
-It answers four questions at runtime, for every request:
+It answers four questions at runtime, for every single request:

 - Who is making this request?
 (Identity / Authentication)